TheQuantPy/quant-jobs-research/README.md

 ## 📊 Key Findings

-All findings are summarised in **The Quant Protocol** eBook and complements research on top quant finance university program.
+All findings are summarised in **The Quant Protocol** eBook and complements research on top quant finance university program by Risk.net, 2025 [review](https://www.risk.net/quantitative-finance/7960103/quant-finance-masters-guide-2025).
 The Quant Protocol can be found [here](https://www.quantpykit.com/).

 ### Salary Analysis (USD, Annualized)